-On the 'means of production' test, the bourgeoisie is the class that controls these (by virtue of its ownership of a critical amount of 'capital'), while the proletariat is the class that has no access to any means of production and is therefore obliged to sell its labour-power to the bourgeoisie.
-This is what enables the bourgeoisie to exploit the workers and thus enrich itself.
+On the 'means of production' test, the bourgeoisie is the class that controls these (by virtue of their ownership of a critical amount of 'capital'), while the proletariat is the class that has no access to any means of production and is therefore obliged to sell its labour-power to the bourgeoisie to enable the latter to exploit it and thus enrich themselves.
 In between, there is a petty bourgeoisie, or 'middle' class, of people, who own sufficient means of production to enable them to work on their own account, but not enough to embark on mass production or significant levels of exploitation.
-For them, life is summed up by the epithet, 'neither exploited nor an exploiter be'.